Ba4bes/PSSendGrid/docs/Send-PSSendGridMail.md

 Accept wildcard characters: False
 ```

-### -AttachementID
+### -AttachmentID
-AttachementID for inline attachement, to refer to from the HTML
+AttachmentID for inline attachment, to refer to from the HTML

 ```yaml
 Type: String